SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Experimental Methodology

 \subsection{Experimental Facility and Animal Subjects}

-We designed validation trials to test sensor sensitivity under contrasting dietary conditions.
-We conducted trials at the Purdue University Animal Sciences Research and Education Center between August 12 and September 19, 2024, using established research protocols approved by the Institutional Animal Care and Use Committee (IACUC protocol 0324002489).
-Two Simmental heifers, Bonita and Brittany (approximately 20 months of age and ~1350 lb each), served as the experimental subjects.
-Both animals had been previously cannulated with standard 4-inch rumen cannulas and acclimated to research handling procedures for at least four weeks before data collection.
+We conducted trials at the Purdue University Animal Sciences Research and Education Center between June 21 and September 19, 2024, using protocols approved by the Institutional Animal Care and Use Committee (IACUC protocol 0324002489).
+Four cannulated Simmental heifers served as experimental subjects: Bonita, Brittany, Gracie, and Bianca (approximately 20 months of age and ~1350 lb each).
+All animals had been previously cannulated with standard 4-inch rumen cannulas and acclimated to research handling for at least four weeks.
+Data from all four animals informed iterative system development; the quantitative results reported in Section~\ref{sec:results} derive from the final system configuration deployed on Bonita (high-grain diet) and Brittany (high-forage diet).
+Animals were housed in individual pens with feed bunks configured to accommodate gas sampling equipment.
+Feed was delivered twice daily at 0600 and 1500~hours, provided \textit{ad libitum}, with water continuously available through automatic systems positioned outside gas sampling areas.